 While Metal Singing Bowls have been around for thousands of years, their use as therapeutic tools is not documented in ancient texts despite the assumption that their use in vibrational therapy is also ancient.
 They are often referred to as Tibetan Singing Bowls, however a more appropriate name would be Himalayan Singing Bowls as most bowls are produced in Nepal, India and China.
-I prefer to call them Metal singing Bowls.
-They can be used directly on the body, they can be listened to and the can be used around the body.
+I prefer to call them Metal Singing Bowls.
+They can be used directly on the body, they can be listened to and they can be used around the body.

 Quartz crucibles made of silica, also known as Crystal Singing Bowls, are a more recent invention that has gained great popularity.

 Singing bowls have proven to be an effective intervention for reducing feelings of tension, anxiety, and depression, and increasing spiritual well-being (4).

 Tuning forks can be used in a variety of ways: directly on the body (including on acupuncture points as a replacement for needles); close to the ears for a listening experience; around the body to influence its electromagnetic field (also known as Biofield).

 Tuning forks, have been observed to contribute to balance the cycles of Nitric Oxide (NO), an important neurotransmitter that regulates levels of free radicals (5)(6).